Amazon River Travel Guide – Part 2

 Today the market sprawls over 9 acres of prime riverfront land and is divided into different sections selling meat, fish, fruits, arts, crafts and traditional medicines (which includes an Amazonian version of Viagra).

-One of the most popular products offered at the market is the ubiquitous Brazil nut, where a kilo of freshly shelled nuts will cost you US$10.
+One of the most popular products offered at the ‘Ver-o-Peso’ market is the ubiquitous Brazil nut, where a kilo of freshly shelled nuts will cost you R$32 (US$10).

 Estação das Docas – located on the waterfront, next to Ver-o-Peso market, this former dock and warehouse complex has been transformed into an eating and entertainment space.
 The main draw is the excellent Cervejaria Amazon – a craft beer brewery (for more on this, please refer to the Eating Out section below).

-Forte do Presépio – Located on the riverfront, a short walk from Ver-o-Peso market, this fort was built by the Portuguese in the 17th century when the city was founded.
+Located on the riverfront, a short walk from Ver-o-Peso market, Forte do Presépio was built by the Portuguese in the 17th century when the city was founded.
 Today you can visit a small museum and view the cannons lined up along the river.

 In the area surrounding the fort are other historical buildings such as Santo Alexandre Church, which has been converted into a Museum of Sacred Art.